argonne-lcf/CompPerfWorkshop/09_profiling_frameworks/Tensorflow/README.md

 ```

 On average, the A100 system is moving about 230 Images / second through this training loop.
 Let's dig in to the first optimization in the `line_profiler` directory.

+Below are the wrap up conclusions which you can read ahead or come back to later.

+# Conclusions

+So, after all the profiling, what optimizations did we learn?

+ - Make sure that IO isn't a bottleneck.
+In this case it was simple.
+With big datasets it can be a challenge to keep the GPU fed and not idle on IO.
+ - Make sure to use graph compilation where you can.
+It's easy to make mistakes here: you must make sure to use only tensorflow operations!
+ - Use XLA.
+It can give excellent speed ups by fusing operations.
+ - Use reduced precision ... if there isn't a bug.
+Reduced precision becomes particularly powerful when XLA is involved, allowing you to keep the tensorcores chugging along with less memory-bound operations.

+In general, if you have an application running in tensorflow, it's a great idea to profile periodically and make sure you've got all the basic optimizations down!